babymastodon/zwo-downloader/README.md

 4. Click **Load unpacked** and select the `src/` directory.

+---

 ## Usage

-Navigate to a supported workout page on TrainerRoad, TrainerDay, or WhatsOnZwift.
+1. Open a supported workout page (TrainerRoad, TrainerDay, or WhatsOnZwift).
-Click the **ZWO Downloader** toolbar icon to download the corresponding `.zwo` file.
+2. Click the **ZWO Downloader** toolbar button.
+3. The `.zwo` file downloads immediately.
-The extension also logs the generated XML to the browser console for debugging or verification.
+4. The XML is also logged to the DevTools console.

+---

+## FTP Configuration

+ZWO workouts always use **relative (%FTP)** values, as required by Zwift.
+Your FTP setting is used **only to calculate the kJ metric** included in the exported ZWO file.

+To set your FTP:

+* Right-click the extension → **Options**

+Your FTP is stored in Chrome sync storage and applies to all generated workouts.

+---

 ## License